rrooggiieerr/esphome-axaremote/PCB.md

   password: !secret wifi_password
 ```

+After updating the firmware with your own version automatic firmware updates will no longer work!

 ### Setting the close duration

 By default the firmware is configured to auto calibrate the unlock, open, close and lock durations